einatrs/Website/content/home/experience.md

   location = "Belgium"
   date_start = "2015-08-01"
   date_end = "2016-06-30"
-  description = "Project: *Attentional Requirements of Perceptual Organization in Depth*"
+  description = "Project: *“Can depth perception influence the need for attentional resources in perceptual organization?”*"

 +++